top of page

 The verb 'cherish' has a rich etymology that reflects its profound meaning.
 It traces its roots to the Old French word 'cherir,' which in turn, comes from the Latin 'carus,' meaning 'dear' or 'beloved.'
 This linguistic journey highlights the core essence of 'cherish'—to hold something or someone dear and treat them with affection, value, and care.
 It encapsulates the notion of treasuring and protecting what is beloved, making it a word steeped in emotional significance.
 The etymology of 'cherish' underscores the deep and timeless human instinct to hold close to one's heart those things and people that are precious and beloved.

-Quiz: Find the meaning of the verb cherish:
+Find the correct meaning of the verb cherish:

 Try Again!